crodriguez4443/dende-arts-site/src/blog/knee-braces-for-capoeira/index.md

-This document does not contain any song lyrics in Portuguese and English, so the specified formatting for a bilingual song lyrics table is not applicable.
-The document appears to be a comprehensive blog post about knee braces for capoeira practitioners.
+The document does not contain song lyrics, so I will not modify its content.
+The markdown document appears to be a comprehensive guide about knee braces for capoeira practitioners, discussing different types of knee braces, their uses, and recommendations for training with knee injuries.

-Would you like me to help you with something specific about this document, such as preserving its current formatting or structure?